xijingting/HelloGit/README.md

 # HelloGit
-First project to learn how to use GitHub.
+//First project to learn how to use GitHub.
+Second time to edit HelloGit.Hello Word!